Welcome to the New Shape Of Our College

 A project team will assist with the implementation of the new College and School structures.
 The team is excited by the College’s vision and will work hard to support the new Schools to realise the plans.
 This is an ambitious reshaping of the College which offers many opportunities for improvement and a chance for you to influence the operation of you College and School moving forward.

 The College has a number of shared services in operation.
-These existing services, such as HR, Finance, Graduate School, and Research support, will be complimented by the formation of a Hub for Academic Practice and Scholarship to support Coordinators of non-professional UG degree (more details included in the Education strategy).
+These existing services, such as HR, Finance, Graduate School, and Research support, will be complimented by the formation of an Undergraduate Biology Unit to support Coordinators of non-professional UG degree (more details included in the Education strategy).
 We also believe that some other areas of College business (for example, core facilities and equipment) may benefit from the opportunities afforded by the new structure.
 With investment via the Research Strategy we will be working towards this in due course.
 The College will also continue to benefit from and seek to enhance integration with wider University professional services functions.

 How does the College plan to increase porosity and interdisciplinary partnerships with other Colleges in the University?